 These internships offered by the iSchool’s Information Services Unit , which includes the Inforum, provide an opportunity for students entering the last year of their Master’s degree to experience the operations of a fast-paced, innovative, and resource-rich information centre, first-hand.

 Through full-time engagement with the iSchool’s information professional staff on a variety of interesting and progressive projects, interns gain experience and insight into the numerous career avenues available to those with a Master’s degree from the iSchool.

 Nelson Mandela Foundation (NMF) Internship

-In cooperation with the Nelson Mandela Foundation (NMF) the iSchool offers one student the opportunity to do a placement in South Africa at the NMF’s Centre of Memory.
+In cooperation with the Nelson Mandela Foundation (NMF) the Faculty of Information offers one student per year the opportunity to complete a placement in South Africa at the NMF Centre of Memory.
 The intern will participate in the design and development of physical and virtual Mandela archives.